carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-We should constant fold packed type casts at the LLVM level, regardless of the cast.
+We should constant fold vector type casts at the LLVM level, regardless of the cast.
 Currently we cannot fold some casts because we don't have TargetData information in the constant folder, so we don't know the endianness of the target!